SKHTW/Website-File-Scanner/README.md

 Usage

-Save the script as find_files.sh in a directory of your choice.
+Save the script as file-sniff.sh in a directory of your choice.

 Make the script executable with the following command:

-chmod +x find_files.sh
+chmod +x file-sniff.sh

 Run the script using:

-./find_files.sh
+./file-sniff.sh

 Enter the target website URL when prompted, and the script will begin scanning for the specified files and directories.